kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests NMG.md

 **4. Tatooine 1**
 - Win the Tatooine Swoop Races and get Nico a better contract
-- Win a Pazaak Game
-- Buy HK-47
-- Speak with Iziz about his kin
 - Deal with Tanis in the Dune Sea
 - Deal with the Gamorrean Ambush
 - Kill Komad Fortuna and the Krayt Dragon